wp-plugins/speedy-smilies/readme.txt

 == Installation ==

 1. Extract `speedy-smilies.zip` and upload the resulting `speedy-smilies` directory to `wp-content/plugins/speedy-smilies`.
-The plugin directory must be named `speedy-smilies`.
 1. Activate the plugin through the 'Plugins' section of WordPress.
-1. Configure the plugin using the new 'Speedy Smilies' section under the 'Appearance' section of WordPress.
+1. Configure the plugin using the 'Speedy Smilies' page under the 'Appearance' section of WordPress.

 == Screenshots ==

 1. Here we're looking at the control panel settings page for the plugin where you can select a smilie set.
 2. An editing pane allows you to insert smilies into posts and pages simply by clicking on them.

+== Frequently Asked Questions ==

+= How do I report a bug or request a feature? =

+I'd love to hear your feedback.
+Please visit the [Speedy Smilies](http://quietmint.com/speedy-smilies/) plugin homepage to leave me a comment.

+= How do I create my own smilies sets? =

+As of version 0.9, smilie sets are modular so you can add your own set of emoticons for use with the Speedy Smilies plugin.
+Each smilie set has a `.png` image and a `.php` file of the same name inside of the `sets/` directory.

+At this time, there's no automated way to create the necessary PNG image and PHP file required for a smilie set, so your best bet is to learn by example.
+Let me know if a guided wizard to create new smilie sets is a feature that you'd like to see added in the future.

 == Changelog ==

+= 0.9 (10/13/09) =
+* In addition to regenerating the cached stylesheets when you switch to another theme, Speedy Smilies automatically regenerates the cache when it detects changes in the current theme's `style.css`.
+For added clarity, a notification is displayed inside of the admin control panel whenever Speedy Smilies regenerates the stylesheet.
+* Smilies sets are loaded dynamically instead of being hard-coded.
+Each smilie set has a `.png` image and a `.php` file of the same name inside of the `sets/` directory.

 = 0.8 (9/30/09) =
 * Added CSS caching.
 Instead of dynamically generating stylesheets via style.php on each visit, stylesheets are generated only once when changing the theme or smilie set.
-If you are using the Apache web server, the included `.htaccess` file in the `cache` directory automatically serves these cached CSS files with appropriate Cache-Control: and Expires: HTTP headers.
+If you are using the Apache web server, the included `.htaccess` file in the `cache/` directory automatically serves these cached CSS files with appropriate Cache-Control: and Expires: HTTP headers.

 = 0.7 (9/26/09) =
 * Added a workaround for incompatible themes and plugins.
 When enabled, Speedy Smilies will add a second stylesheet to your blog, leaving your theme's stylesheet unchanged.
 The default behavior is to combine the CSS from your theme and the Speedy Smilies plugin into a single, minified CSS file.